Tips for Combining Cryotherapy, Infrared Sauna, and LED Light Therapy

 • Infrared sauna uses gentle heat to increase blood flow, flush toxins, and promote deep relaxation.

-• LED light therapy (aka photobiomodulation) targets tissues with specific wavelengths to support healing, collagen production, and cellular energy.
+• LED light therapy (photobiomodulation) targets tissues with specific wavelengths to support healing, collagen production, and cellular energy.

 When combined, these contrast-based therapies can help you recover faster and feel better—without spending hours on separate appointments.

-1) Heat + Light → Cold (Recommended for Most)
+Heat + Light → Cold (Preferred by Most)

 Infrared Sauna + LED Light Therapy (20–30 min) → Cryotherapy (2–3 min)